 Located on the border of Germany and France, the Alsace region is influenced closely by both countries.
-If you visit Alsace now, you can see how these two countries have impacted the cities through architecture and the presence of both French and German languages.
+When visiting, you can see how these two countries have impacted the cities through architecture and the presence of both French and German languages.

 When drinking these wines you can expect to experience wines rich in floral and peachy aromas.
 These wines have brilliant acidity while offering a rich texture.
 Wine producers from the region don’t typically use oak for aging to add spice and richness, instead they rely on a balance of ripeness and alcohol to fill out the flavour.